embassy-rs/atomic-polyfill/README.md

 | AVR                | Full             | Full              |

 For targets not listed above, `atomic-polyfill` assumes nothing and reexports `core::sync::atomic::*`.
 No polyfilling is done.
 PRs for polyfilling more targets are welcome :)

-Note: polyfill is based on critical sections using the [`critical-section`](https://crates.io/crates/critical-section) crate.
-The default implementation is based on disabling all interrupts, so it's **unsound** on multi-core targets.
-It is possible to supply a custom critical section implementation, check the `critical-section` docs for details.

 ## Minimum Supported Rust Version (MSRV)